leonhh/expo-android-app-list/README.md

-# ExpoAppList
+# ExpoAndroidAppList

-expo-app-list is an Expo module that allows you to retrieve information about installed applications on Android devices.
+expo-android-app-list is an Expo module that allows you to retrieve information about installed applications on Android devices.

 ## Features